ccma1120/NuLink2_Bus_Monitor/README.md

 ![img](../../../Nuvoton_Tools/blob/master/img/bus_monitor_wsg.png)

 ### configuration
+Default configuration is to monitor bus data of NuLink2_ISP_Bridge.
+If you would like to monitor (SPI/I2C/RS485/CAN) bus of other system, the (SPI/I2C/RS485/CAN) init function need to be changed.
+Current settings:
 - SPI Bus Mode 0，Bit Length 8
 - RS485 Bus Baud Rate 115200
 - CAN Bus Baud Rate 500K